Finite element method: Basic concepts

-These equation sets are the element equations.
-They are linear if the underlying PDE is linear, and vice versa.
-Algebraic equation sets that arise in the steady-state problems are solved using numerical linear algebra methods, while ordinary differential equation sets that arise in the transient problems are solved by numerical integration using standard techniques such as Euler's method or the Runge-Kutta method.
+These equation sets are element equations.
+They are linear if the underlying PDE is linear and vice versa.
+Algebraic equation sets that arise in the steady-state problems are solved using numerical linear algebraic methods.
+In contrast, ordinary differential equation sets that occur in the transient problems are solved by numerical integrations using standard techniques such as Euler's method or the Runge–Kutta method.

-In step (2) above, a global system of equations is generated from the element equations through a transformation of coordinates from the subdomains' local nodes to the domain's global nodes.
+In the second step above, a global system of equations is generated from the element equations by transforming coordinates from the subdomains' local nodes to the domain's global nodes.
 This spatial transformation includes appropriate orientation adjustments as applied in relation to the reference coordinate system.
-The process is often carried out by FEM software using coordinate data generated from the subdomains.
+The process is often carried out using FEM software with coordinate data generated from the subdomains.

 The practical application of FEM is known as finite element analysis (FEA).
-FEA as applied in engineering is a computational tool for performing engineering analysis.
-It includes the use of mesh generation techniques for dividing a complex problem into small elements, as well as the use of software coded with a FEM algorithm.
-In applying FEA, the complex problem is usually a physical system with the underlying physics such as the Euler–Bernoulli beam equation, the heat equation, or the Navier-Stokes equations expressed in either PDE or integral equations, while the divided small elements of the complex problem represent different areas in the physical system.
+FEA, as applied in engineering, is a computational tool for performing engineering analysis.
+It includes the use of mesh generation techniques for dividing a complex problem into smaller elements, as well as the use of software coded with a FEM algorithm.
+When applying FEA, the complex problem is usually a physical system with the underlying physics, such as the Euler–Bernoulli beam equation, the heat equation, or the Navier–Stokes equations, expressed in either PDEs or integral equations, while the divided, smaller elements of the complex problem represent different areas in the physical system.

-FEA may be used for analyzing problems over complicated domains (like cars and oil pipelines), when the domain changes (as during a solid-state reaction with a moving boundary), when the desired precision varies over the entire domain, or when the solution lacks smoothness.
-FEA simulations provide a valuable resource as they remove multiple instances of creation and testing of hard prototypes for various high fidelity situations.
-For instance, in a frontal crash simulation it is possible to increase prediction accuracy in "important" areas like the front of the car and reduce it in its rear (thus reducing the cost of the simulation).
-Another example would be in numerical weather prediction, where it is more important to have accurate predictions over developing highly nonlinear phenomena (such as tropical cyclones in the atmosphere, or eddies in the ocean) rather than relatively calm areas.
+FEA may be used for analyzing problems over complicated domains (e.g., cars and oil pipelines) when the domain changes (e.g., during a solid-state reaction with a moving boundary), when the desired precision varies over the entire domain, or when the solution lacks smoothness.
+FEA simulations provide a valuable resource, as they remove multiple instances of creating and testing complex prototypes for various high-fidelity situations.
+For example, in a frontal crash simulation, it is possible to increase prediction accuracy in important areas, like the front of the car, and reduce it in the rear of the car, thus reducing the cost of the simulation.
+Another example would be in numerical weather prediction, where it is more important to have accurate predictions over developing highly nonlinear phenomena, such as tropical cyclones in the atmosphere or eddies in the ocean, rather than relatively calm areas.

-A clear, detailed and practical presentation of this approach can be found in The Finite Element Method for Engineers.
+A clear, detailed, and practical presentation of this approach can be found in the textbook The Finite Element Method for Engineers.